 Bank: means any steep acclivity, whether rising from a river, a lake or the sea, or forming the side of a ravine, or the steep side of a hillock on a plain.
 When we speak of the earth in general adjoining a lake or the sea, we use the word shore; but a particular steep acclivity on the side of a lake, river, or the sea, is called a bank.
 The Imperial Dictionary (1854), vol. 1, p.
-154 augmentation of vegetation on site to ensure that post development site conditions closely emulate the pre-development condition with no adverse hydrologic effects.
+154 site selection, limitations on fill, drainage management and the preservation and augmentation of vegetation on site to ensure that post development site conditions closely emulate the predevelopment condition with no adverse hydrologic effects.